billthefarmer/ctuner/windows/Readme.txt

 slider at the top left adjusts the microphone input level, the oscilloscope display at the top shows the input waveform.
 The display below shows the spectrum of the input.
-It may be zoomed in and out by clicking on the pane.
+It may be zoomed in and out by clicking on the pane, or by pressing the 'Z' key.
 When zoomed in the display shows about ±50 cents around the current note.

 The numeric display shows the note, deviation in cents, correct frequency, actual frequency, reference and frequency deviation.
-The display may be locked by clicking on the pane.
+The display may be locked by clicking on the pane, or by pressing the 'L' key.
 The display values may be copied to the clipboard for pasting into another application by typing Ctrl-C. The slider below and the + and - buttons allow the reference to be adjusted.
 The strobe display below shifts left or right according to whether the input note is flat or sharp.
-It may be turned off by clicking on the pane.
+It may be turned off by clicking on the pane, or by pressing the 'S' key.
 The meter below shows the deviation in cents.
 The Options button pops up the Options window, the Quit button quits the application.
 The status bar shows the sample rate and the correction.

 Options
 =======